mtitze/njet/docs/source/jet.rst

 The n-jet class
 ===============

 The n-jet class is the fundamental object by which higher-order derivatives are computed.
-We import the class via
+Import the class via

 .. code-block:: python

     from njet import jet

-We can then create an n-jet via
+Create an n-jet:

 .. code-block:: python